gitpeut/SnowRadio/README.md

 # GeleRadioGH

-Bug fixed and updated OranjeRadio with optional Filesystem, Gestures, Touchscreen.
+Bug fixed and updated OranjeRadio with Sepctrum Analyzer and choice of Filesystem and optional Gestures or Touchscreen.

 User friendly install of VS1053 plugins and patches, just upload the .plg files to your SPIFFS/LittleFS/FFat flash disk.